SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-14-avael-oxytocin.md

 <br><i>I could sense the Cathedral drawing closer.
 Here, inside this Shangri-la hid hundreds of vampires loyal to the cause.
 There were no specific auras I yet recognized, sure, there was something familiar about this buzzing but I couldn't yet hear their voices.
 There were so many of them, the colors blended together into static, repetitive - and non-threatening.</i>

 <i>The Doctor did not lead me to the house of worship.
 No, perhaps he remembered that though I always enjoyed his lectures, I did not like to enter that place.
 I did not like to don that hat, I did not like to idle in those pews.
-And the smell of insence had made me nauseous.</i>
+And the smell of incense had made me nauseous.</i>

 #### TRELAINE